Keeping your Sanity with Routines in Home Daycare (With free printable schedule)

 Printable version of blank schedule you can fill out: Schedule

-Home daycare schedules help with anxiety
+Home daycare daily schedules help with anxiety

 The second reason schedules and routines help make family childcare a success is because it helps kids (and teachers) know what’s coming next.
 Knowing what’s coming in your day helps everyone feel confident and more secure.
 If you or your children suffer from anxiety, this can help transitions immensely.
 Once children get used to the rhythm of your day, it will go smoothly for the most part.
 Everyone has bad days on occasion, of course.